cebpLab/Immune-Response/README.md

-# Immune-Response
+# Immune Response Model
-Python implementation of the numerical schemes discussed for coupled virus T cell immune response model.
+This repository contains the codes and patient data used for generating simulation results for the coupled stochastic immune response model.
+# requirements & Installation
+# Usage Instructions
+# Reproducing Plots from Manuscript
+# Reference